 RHS members can also make use of

-RHS Gardening Advice to access free diagnostic and control advice.
-The RHS will also provide advice to members of the public where a plant is suspected to be affected by an exotic pest or disease (one that has not previously been reported in the UK).
+RHS Gardening Advice to access free diagnostic and guidance on control options.
+The RHS will also provide advice to members of the public where a plant is suspected to be affected by an exotic plant pest or disease (one that has not previously been reported in the UK).